GPS for geocachers

 Budget GPS for geocaching

-the next model up, the eTrex Venture HC, which adds a PC cable, sunlight-readable color screen, and the ability to accept detailed maps, such as Garmin's TOPO U.S. (purchased separately).
-The maps are not as detailed as a standard USGS 1:24,000 scale topo, but I find them quite useful.
-The retail price is $200, but as of this posting the Venture HC can be found for around $140.
+The Garmin eTrex Venture HC has a sunlight-readable color screen and the ability to accept detailed maps, such as Garmin's TOPO U.S. (purchased separately).
+It comes with a USB cable for transferring waypoints, tracks and routes to and from your computer.
+The retail price is $200, but as of this posting the Venture HC can be found for around $130.

 I’m going to recommend the Garmin eTrex Legend HCx as a mid-range unit.
-Stepping up to the HCx, you get a color screen and expandable map memory.
+The Legend HCx has a color screen and expandable map memory.
 Plus, it supports turn-by-turn routing, making it useful for city navigation in your car as well.
 You’ll need a mount, City Navigator software, and preferably a power cord, but then you’re set up for turn-by-turn routing.
-The retail price is $269.99, but as of this posting the Legend HCx can be found for under $200.
+The retail price is $269.99, but as of this posting the Legend HCx can be found for under $190.

 Related posts: